-User group name Managed nodes Access scope Administrator group Manage all nodes The administrator group has access to all nodes and node-related resources (such as logs).
-This user group is for the overall management of ISM.
-Group other than Administrator Manage all nodes The administrator group has access to all nodes and node-related resources (such as logs).
-This user group is for the overall management of ISM.

-User group name Managed nodes Access scope Nodes in the selected node group Groups other than the administrator group have access to only those nodes and node-related resources (such as logs) that are within the node groups with which their own user group is associated.
+User group name Managed nodes Access scope Administrator group Manage all nodes The Administrator group has access to all nodes and node-related resources (such as logs).
+This user group is to manage all the nodes in ISM.
+Group other than Administrator group Manage all nodes The Administrator group has access to all nodes and node-related resources (such as logs).
+This user group is to manage all the nodes in ISM.
+Nodes in the selected node group Groups other than the Administrator group have access to only those nodes and node-related resources (such as logs) that are within the node groups with which their own user group is associated.
 No managed nodes There are not any nodes or node-related resources (such as logs).